vaghelamithun/XtenFramework/README.md

 The library is currently configured to be built via Gradle only.
 It has the following dependencies:

-* Android Gradle plugin 3.0.1 - com.android.tools.build:gradle:3.4.2
+* Android Gradle plugin - com.android.tools.build:gradle:3.4.2
-* Android Support appcompt-v7 - androidx.appcompat:appcompat:1.1.0
+* Android Support appcompt - androidx.appcompat:appcompat:1.1.0
 * Compiled SDK Version        - Android P - 28
 * Supported Version           - >= 2.1